Menu

 Get to Central London from Heathrow

-How to get to central London from Heathrow Airport
+Get to Central London from Heathrow Airport

 • Trains run every 15 minutes

-Cost: From £5.50 ($7.15) One way advance purchase
+Cost: From £5.50 ($7.15) – £25.
+One way purchase

-Pay: Credit cards, Oyster card or contactless as of Feb.
-2019
+Pay: Credit|debit, Oyster card or contactless

 • There are underground stations at Heathrow Terminals 2 & 3 (between the terminals) and Terminal 4 and Terminal 5 which are in the terminal basement.
 Look for signage.